-2. Improving Competitiveness
+Improving Competitiveness

-35. Greater trade openness and transport connectivity are envisaged to expand trade opportunities and linkages with regional production networks.
+Greater trade openness and transport connectivity aim to expand trade opportunities and linkages among regional production networks.
 This, in turn, is expected to stimulate investments in production capacity.
-For the CAREC region, which has been largely dependent on natural resources exports, this will open up opportunities for industrial expansion and diversification.
+For the CAREC region, which has been largely dependent on natural resource exports, this will open up opportunities for industrial expansion and diversification.
 As investments accumulate, and enterprises link with regional production networks, doing business in a regional setting becomes even more attractive.
 In support of this, transport corridors should be transformed into logistics corridors, and further into economic corridors (Annex B).
-The development of logistics and economic corridors will provide the backbone for developing physical and nonphysical networks that will lower barriers and reduce the cost of doing business in the region.
+The development of logistics and economic corridors will provide the backbone for developing physical and non-physical networks that will lower barriers and reduce the cost of doing business in the region.

-36. Integrated spatial planning that goes beyond national planning will need to connect cross-border physical and non-physical networks, including logistics, financial services, telecommunications, and technology and knowledge organizations.
-Combined with domestic policies that promote an enabling environment for private investments, including the development of small and medium-sized enterprises that would most benefit from a free regional market, economic corridors can serve as a basic backbone infrastructure for the globalization of CAREC industries.
+Integrated spatial planning that goes beyond national planning will need to connect cross-border physical and non-physical networks, including logistics, financial services, telecommunications, and technology and knowledge organizations.
+Combined with domestic policies that promote an enabling environment for private investments, including the development of small and medium-sized enterprises that would most benefit from a free regional market, economic corridors can serve as the connective infrastructure for the globalization of CAREC industries.